 In the far north of Kenya, on the searingly hot, windy shores of Lake Turkana, live semi-nomadic pastoralists tribes: the Turkana, Samburu, Rendille and Pokot.

 The start of our journey took us through beautiful, pristine landscapes with stunning umbrella acacia tree forests.
 We were up before dawn and off to the villages, to watch the sun rise and the day begin.
 The people would slowly come out of their huts, gathering their goats and camels, drinking their tea, backlit against the rising sun.

 We brought gifts of food and threw goat roast parties, celebrating the end of many years of drought.
 Finally the land is green and there is food and water for the livestock, though it is often far away and must be carried, balanced on the women’s heads.

 The people of the Turkana tribes wear a unique variety of dresses, hairstyles and jewelry.
 They shared their songs, craftsmanship and knowledge with us.
-We joined them for a goat roast celebration.
 Each day I was photographing different people, new tribes and cultures.
 Each day presented new opportunities, and the continual rhythm of photographing people became easier.

 © Terri Gold World Imagery